 Location: 380 Brunswick St, Fitzroy, Melbourne

 This health-conscious cafe should send its competitors green with envy, serving up delicious emerald goodies.
 Not only does Matcha Mylkbar boast bright green matcha lattes and a selection of delicious smoothies, but it also has an extensive vegan menu.
 With their unusual vegan poached ‘egg,’ soy chicken burger, and creamy pumpkin gnocchi, even your non-vegan mates will be itchy to try it.
 They also house a dreamy range of vegan-friendly slices and sweet treats.

 Another favourite vegan restaurant in the heart of Fitzroy, Yong Green Food, specialises in creating organic, mostly raw dishes from cuisines all over the world.
 They are also more than happy to cater to any dietary requirements and food intolerances.
 Their extensive raw menu includes raw nachos, a nutty burger, and the incredibly innovative ‘rawsagne.’
 They also offer a selection of yummy desserts such as pecan pie, cheesecake, and carrot cake.

 4. Sister of Soul

 Nestled away in the bayside area of St Kilda is beach vegan eatery, Sister of Soul.
-This delightful vegan and vegetarian cafe offer all-day breakfast as well as a yummy selection of lunch and dinner foods.
-Our favourites include their delicious deep fried eggplant, tempeh massaman curry and big vegan breakfast.
+This delightful vegan and vegetarian cafe offer an all-day breakfast as well as a yummy selection of lunch and dinner foods.
+Our favourites include their delicious deep-fried eggplant, tempeh massaman curry, and big vegan breakfast.
 But, that’s not all.
 They also offer some seriously sweet goodies such as their unique version of rocky road complete with their housemade marshmallow.

 Location: 73 Acland St, St Kilda, Melbourne